Skip to main content

 On 23 October 2025, the third edition of “Viva Marga – Margherita Hack e la Luna” competition opened in Gorizia celebrating the legacy of the renowned Italian astrophysicist and her pioneering role in opening the world of science to women and younger generations.

-The CEI was pleased to support the launch of this initiative and help increase the participation across its Member States encouraging youth engagement with science and creativity and fostering people-to-people contact.
+The CEI was pleased to support the launch of this initiative and help increase the participation of schools across its Member States, encouraging youth engagement with science and creativity, and fostering people-to-people contact.

-Over 1,000 students and teachers from 29 schools in Trieste, Gorizia and Florence took part in this edition, as well as institutions from ten CEI Member States, including Austria, Slovenia, Croatia, Serbia and Bosnia and Herzegovina.
+Over 1,000 students and teachers from 29 schools in Trieste, Gorizia and Florence are taking part in this edition, including ten Italian[1] schools from the CEI countries, such as Bosnia and Herzegovina, Croatia, Serbia and Slovenia.

 Image gallery